-The CBEA playbook will emphasize a building's full-life cycle, operational strategy, and ownership tenureand owner concerns to identify long-term, adaptable, market-friendly solutions that align with financial and investment cycles.
-Rather than focusing solely on immediate technology upgrades, life cycleownership this asset management approach to energy ship planning involves integrating energy efficiency measures into the broader context of a building's lifesownershippan, ensuring that retrofits are both sustainable and financially viable over time.
+The CBEA playbook will emphasize a building's life cycle, operational strategy, and ownership tenure to identify long-term, adaptable, market-friendly solutions that align with financial and investment cycles.
+Rather than focusing solely on immediate technology upgrades, this asset management approach to energy planning involves integrating energy efficiency measures into the broader context of a building's ownership, ensuring that retrofits are both sustainable and financially viable over time.